GoVanguard/legion/README.md

 Linux with Local X11:

- - Assumes Docker and X11 are installed and setup (including running docker commands as a non-root user)
+ - Assumes Docker and X11 are installed and setup (including running docker commands as a non-root user).
  - It is critical to follow all the instructions for running as a non-root user.
-Skipping any of them will result in complications getting docker to communicate with the X server
+Skipping any of them will result in complications getting docker to communicate with the X server.
- - See detailed instructions to setup docker [here](#docker-setup) and enable running containers as non-root users and granting docker group ssh rights [here](#docker-setup-non-root)
+ - See detailed instructions to setup docker [here](#docker-setup) and enable running containers as non-root users and granting docker group ssh rights [here](#docker-setup-non-root).

  - Within Terminal:
    ```